CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 You will be able to complete the following tasks:

 - Task 1: Tunnel into the Azure Kubernetes Service cluster
-- Task 2: Setup Key Vault & Secrets
-- Task 3: Deploy a namespace, service, and workload in the Azure Kubernetes Service using the Azure Portal
+- Task 2: Deploy a namespace, service, and workload in the Azure Kubernetes Service using the Azure Portal
-- Task 4: Deploy a service & workload using kubectl
+- Task 3: Deploy a service & workload using kubectl

 ### Task 1: Tunnel into the Azure Kubernetes Service cluster